Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Density of states of thermalizing macroscopic bodies and the statement of sharp energy distributions

+with $\Gamma(E)$ the number of energy states with energy less or equal than $E$.
+But because the energy spectrum is dense, in any very small energy interval $\delta E$, we can further approximate the density of states as

-with $k_B$ Boltzmann constant.
-As we review below, this indicates that the density of states is incredibly dense for any macroscopic sample of the body.
-While this result is achieved via the assumptions of statistical physics, we point out that this is actually a property of the density of states of the {\it isolated} subsystem of $N$ atoms; that is, it is a property of the Hamiltonian of the isolated subsystem, regardless of the actual state in which it finds itself.
-Since the entropy is a concave, monotonously increasing function of the energy, \cite{LL,Callen,MM} one can conclude that the density of states is not only very dense, but also, that it is an extremely fast growing function of the energy $E$, for a fixed number of particles $N \gg 1$.
-This, we will show, essentially determines the energy distribution of macroscopic bodies that can achieve thermal equilibrium.\\
+hence indicating that the density of states is also a dense, fast growing function of $E$.
+We point out now a very important observation: while this result is achieved via the assumptions of statistical physics, this is actually a property of the density of states of the {\it isolated} subsystem of $N$ atoms.
+That is, it is a property of the Hamiltonian $H$ of the isolated macroscopic subsystem, regardless of the actual state in which it finds itself.
+This, we will show, is essential for the determination of the energy distribution of macroscopic bodies that can achieve thermal equilibrium.\\